lammps/lammps/doc/src/pair_modify.rst

 The *neigh/trim* keyword controls whether an explicit cutoff is set for each neighbor list requested by the individual pair sub-styles when using :doc:`pair hybrid\*/overlay <pair_hybrid_overlay>`.
-When this keyword is set to *no*, then the cutoff of the pair sub-style neighbor will be set to the master list distance, and if possible the neighbor list will be copied directly from another list.
+When this keyword is set to *no*, then the cutoff of each pair sub-style neighbor list will be set equal to the largest cutoff, even if a shorter cutoff is specified for a particular sub-style.
+If possible the neighbor list will be copied directly from another list.
 When this keyword is set to *yes* then the cutoff of the neighbor list will be explicitly set to the value requested by the pair sub-style, and if possible the list will be created by trimming from another list with a